 Note 2: As mentioned near the top

-of the Technical Notes page, I now recommend using lower values for R4
+of the Technical Notes page, lower values for R4

-are to increase the load on the transformer.
+and R5 are now used to increase the load on the transformer.
 This can prevent it from going into saturation which distorts the output waveform.
+R4 = 100R is suitable for 3.3V operation.
+For best use of the ADC's input range, R4 should be increased to 180R for 5V operation

 Note 3: The value for R6 and R7 was initially specified as 150R.
 When operating the processor at 3.3V, this gives a working range of just under 4 kW.
 By reducing these values to 120R, the range is increased to approx 4.5 kW.
 For a 5V system, the original value of 150R gives a working range of approx 5.8 kW.